return to Natural Dog Health Remedies

 Possible Causes of Lick Granulomas in Dogs

 One theory about the cause of lick granulomas is that, licking causes the release of endorphins in the dog's brain.
 Endorphins are brain chemical compounds that make us (and apparently dogs) feel good.
-The dog soon comes to associate licking with feeling good; therefore he keeps on licking.
+The dog soon comes to associate licking with feeling good, so he keeps on licking.

 Dogs may also lick themselves due to some other psychological/behavioral problems such as separation anxiety, boredom, and stress.
 These dogs relieve their stress by picking out new areas to focus on, then lick them for extended periods of time.

-Physically, acral lick dermatitis can be caused by the following:
+Physically, acral lick dermatitis can be triggered by the following:

 Treatment for Lick Granulomas in Dogs